Kritikamishra-16/GroceryApp-Fullstack/README.md

 <img width="960" alt="Screenshot 2023-07-19 130405" src="https://github.com/Kritikamishra-16/GroceryApp-Fullstack/assets/67709501/f6085bcb-a80a-4380-9ade-c928a2268299">

 <br>

 ## Contributing

-Contributions to this project are welcome.
-Feel free to fork the repository and submit pull requests with your improvements or bug fixes.
+We welcome contributions!
+Please fork this repository and create a pull request with your changes.